-The accompanying schedule of expenditures of federal and state awards include the federal and state award activity of Northwoods Women, Inc. under programs of the federal and state government for the year ended December 31, 2020.
-The information in this schedule is presented in accordance with the requirements of the State Single Audit Guidelines and the DHS Audit Guide.
+The accompanying schedule of expenditures of federal and state awards include the federal and state award activity of Northwoods Women, Inc. under programs of the federal and state government for the year ended December 31, 2021.
+The information in this schedule is presented in accordance with the requirements of the State Single Audit Guidelines, the DHS Audit Guide, and the Provider Agency Audit Guide.
 Because the schedule presents only a selected portion of the operations, it is not intended to and does not present the financial position, changes in net assets, or cash flows of Northwoods Women, Inc.